How to use Wagn

 a way to link to files or images in named links

-cards can include other cards inside them. nesting helps you:
+Cards can include other cards inside them. nesting helps you:

 • edit chunks of content in place - faster and easier than editing whole pages.